Joey-Crown/cot-4500-as1/README.md

 # COP4500 Numerical Calculus Assignment 1

-This application was built using `Python` using the `NumPy` library.
+This application was built with `Python` using the `NumPy` library.

 ## Purpose